 Blogs

-Safeguarding 101: Everything payments and e-money firms need to know
+Safeguarding 101: Everything payments & e-money firms need to know

-While the use of e-money and digital payments has increased over the last decade, the pandemic caused demand to explode – and changes to regulation quickly followed.
+Where the use of e-money and digital payments has increased, regulatory changes have quickly followed.

-In July 2020, the Financial Conduct Authority (FCA) published temporary guidance on safeguarding and prudential risk to offset pandemic-induced disruption by bolstering firms’ safeguarding arrangements.
-It made this permanent in November 2021 to better protect customers.
+In July 2020, the Financial Conduct Authority (FCA) published temporary guidance on safeguarding and prudential risk to offset the pandemic-induced disruption.
+It made it permanent in November 2022.

-The regulator also issued a Dear CEO letter in May 2021.
-It emphasised the importance of communicating with customers about “how their money is protected through safeguarding.”
+The regulator then issued a Dear CEO letter in May 2021.
+The letter emphasised the importance of communicating with customers about ‘how their money is protected through safeguarding’.

-But there is one major challenge firms are facing: unlike CASS, safeguarding is not prescriptive.
+But there’s one major challenge.
+Unlike CASS, safeguarding is not prescriptive.
 I.e. the FCA does not specify how organisations should implement requirements.

 What is safeguarding?

-True to its name, safeguarding simply means taking steps to protect client assets.
+True to its name, safeguarding means taking steps to protect client assets.

 The FCA requires authorised payment institutions (PIs) and electronic money institutions (EMIs) to take action to protect customer funds as soon as they are received.